Global Game Jam: Intellectual property

-All games produced are created under the Creative Commons Non Commercial Share Alike 3.0 free license, and while they remain the intellectual property of their creators, the Global Game Jam retains the ability to use any game as promotional material.
+All games produced are created under the Creative Commons Non Commercial Share Alike 3.0 free license, therefore they remain the intellectual property of their creators, while the Global Game Jam retains the ability to use any game as promotional material.
 As a part of this and as part of the license, every game is archived, along with source code for many digital games, on Global Game Jam's website.